Research shows that in order to thrive, youth need to feel a sense of belonging and safety.

 Purpose

-ComeUnity Village is a non-profit organization designed to decrease homelessness, joblessness, at-risk behaviors and entrance into the criminal justice system among youth who have aged out of the foster care system.
+ComeUnity Village is a non-profit organization designed to prevent homelessness, joblessness and entrance into the criminal justice system among youth who have aged out of the foster care system.

 Mission

-ComeUnity Village links former foster youth ages 18-24 with housing and life skills resources to promote their transition to healthy, holistic adulthood.
+ComeUnity Village links former foster youth ages 18-24 with housing and life skills resources to prepare them to transition to self-sufficient, independent living within the community.

 Vision

-Youth that have aged out of the foster care system develop and transition successfully into productive, self-sufficient adults.
+Youth who have aged out of the foster care system develop and transition into productive, self-sufficient adults who live within community where they can thrive and contribute positively to society.

-Once land is procured (initially in Wake County), the Village will consist of 6 tiny homes designed to house 12 young adults between the ages of 18-24 as well as a community garden for sustainability, health and educational purposes.
+Once land is procured, the Village will consist of 6 tiny homes designed to house 12 young adults between the ages of 18-24, a community resource center for technology, training, and gatherings as well as a community garden for sustainability, health and educational purposes.